taminomara/yuio/docs/source/by_example/parsers.rst

 A parser that you will use quite often is :class:`yuio.parse.Enum`.
 It parses string-based enumerations derived from :class:`enum.Enum`.
-We encourage users to use enums over plain strings because they provide enhanced widgets and autocompletion:
+We encourage use of enums over plain strings because they provide enhanced widgets and autocompletion:

 .. vhs:: /_tapes/widget_choice.tape